mattj23/quick-manage/README.md

 #### Object Construction

-*These mechanisms are messy and need to be streamlined once I have a better idea of all of the things they need to do.*
+*These mechanisms are messy and need to be streamlined once I have a better idea of all the things they need to do.*

 Objects which provide functionality are constructed dynamically at runtime from stored configuration.
 The `Environment` object has a field called `builders` which is a simple dataclass that has two `IBuilder` objects, one for building context objects, and one for building key stores.